RadoKolev81/My_education_projects/README.md

-# Education with Python
+# Python Basics

-My education materials
+My education projects with Python from SoftUni